curability4apish/Blocklists/README.md

 * Samsung Blocklist

-My DIY list to hide your device from Samsung's eye.
+My DIY list to hide your device from Samsung's eyes.

 * Windows-Blocklist

-My DIY list to hide your device from Windows' eye.
+My DIY list to hide your device from Windows' eyes.
 * Windows-Log

 My DIY log of native Windows connections.